digitalcredentials/tls-did/doc/did-method-spec.md

 [DID Method](https://www.w3.org/TR/did-core/#dfn-did-methods)

-The TLS-DID method uses the existing TLS infrastructure to create and verify identities.
+The TLS-DID method uses the existing TLS infrastructure to create and verify identities on the Ethereum blockchain.
 With this method you can create DIDs verifiably linked to existing domains using the domain's TLS key pair.

 ## TLS-DID Format